StackVista/stackstate-docs/setup/agent/about-stackstate-agent.md

 #### Log files and debug mode

-For details of how to set the log level to debug mode for the Agent and access the log files, see the platform-specific Agent pages:
+For details of how to set the Agent log level to debug and access the Agent logs, see the platform-specific Agent pages:

 * [StackState Agent V2 on Docker](docker.md#troubleshooting)
 * [StackState Agent V2 on Kubernetes](kubernetes.md#troubleshooting)